Smoky quartz: Properties

 Smoky quartz ranges in color from brown or smoky gray to a nearly opaque black.
 The color of smoky quartz is produced when natural gamma radiation, emitted from the surrounding rock, activates color centers around aluminum impurities within the crystalline quartz.
 Smoky quartz is dichroic in polarized light and will fade in color if heated to above 200-300 C or exposed to UV light.
 It may turn a pale yellow color resembling citrine; some heat-treated smoky quartz is sold commercially as citrine.
 Gamma irradiation can restore color to faded smoky quartz crystals.
 Smoky quartz crystals that grew in certain environments such as pegmatites and alpine fissures tend to be evenly colored, while crystals originating in other environments tend to exhibit color zoning or phantoms.
 In some crystals, the color may be darker near the edges.

 Varieties

 Morion is a very dark brown to black opaque variety of smoky quartz.
 Morion is also the German name for smoky quartz.
 The name is from a misreading of mormorion in Pliny the Elder.

-Cairngorm is a variety of smoky quartz found in the Cairngorm Mountains of Scotland.
+Cairngorm quartz is a variety of smoky quartz found in the Cairngorm Mountains of Scotland.
 It usually has a smoky yellow-brown colour, though some specimens are greyish-brown.
 It is used in Scottish jewellery and as a decoration on kilt pins and the handles of sgianan-dubha (anglicised: sgian-dubhs or skean dhu).